1854–55 United States House of Representatives elections

-The 1854–55 United States House of Representatives elections were held between August 4, 1854, and November 6, 1855, to elect the 234 members and five non-voting delegates of the United States House of Representatives.
-In a critical defeat for the governing Democratic Party, opposition groups won more than 150 seats and nominal control of the House, signaling the collapse of the Second Party System.
+States held the 1854–55 United States House of Representatives elections between August 4, 1854, and November 6, 1855, to elect the 234 members and five non-voting delegates of the United States House of Representatives.
+The Democratic Party remained the largest party but lost almost half its seats, while Know Nothings and the Anti-Nebraska movement made large gains.
+The Whig Party largely failed to capitalize on the weakness of its major rival, signaling the collapse of the Second Party System.